What Is Endless Mode?

-In March 2020 as a part of update 1.4, Archero has added and Endless Mode labeled as Hero Adventure.
-This mode can be found in the Events tab of Archero similar to the Daily Challenges like Up-Close Dangers or Flying Bullets.
+In March 2020, as a part of update 1.4, Archero has added an endless mode called Hero Adventure.
+This mode can be found in the "Events" tab of Archero similar to the daily challenges like Up-Close Dangers or Flying Bullets.

-Endless Mode is generally exactly as it sounds in that it allows a player to play an infinite number of rooms.
-The mode starts off incredibly easily, and escalates in difficulty over time.
+Endless mode is pretty much exactly what it sounds like—it allows a player to play an infinite number of rooms.
+The mode starts off incredibly easy and escalates in difficulty over time.
 The beginning is similar to Act 1 in difficulty and features similar rooms and enemies.
 As the player progresses, rooms and enemies shift throughout the acts as the difficulty climbs.
-A player can work through hundreds of rooms in this way!
+A player can work through hundreds of rooms in this way.

 - Scrolls (Locket or Bracelet Scrolls)

 - Items (Common Locket or Bracelet drops)

 These items drop from bosses.
 The primary thing that makes this mode valuable for your character progression is the Locket and Bracelet drops.
 These items have reduced drop rates in chests and are thus more difficult to accumulate and upgrade.